 To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
-Our risk assessment procedures included, where relevant, for each of the entities:
+Our risk assessment procedures included:

-- Enquiring of directors, the audit committee, internal audit and inspection of policy documentation as to the Company's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Company's and Group's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board and audit committee minutes. - Considering remuneration incentive schemes and performance targets for management.
+- Reading Board and Audit and Compliance Committee minutes. - Considering remuneration incentive schemes and performance targets for management. - Enquiring of directors, the audit and compliance committee, internal audit and inspection of policy documentation as to The Entities' high-level policies and procedures to prevent and detect fraud, including the internal audit function, and The Entity's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud.